kurocha/setup-cpp/README.md

 # Setup C++

-This action sets up a c++ environment for use in actions by:
+This action sets up a C++ environment for use in actions by:

 - Installing the appropriate packages.